violitak/ezpaarse-middlewares/geolocalizer/README.md

 # geocalizer

-Middleware that geolocalize consultation events based on an IP address.
+Geolocalize consultation events based on an IP address.

 **This middleware is activated by default.**